arjavsharma91/IEEE-1788.1-2017-Interval-Arithmetic/paper.md

 The ecosystem for interval computation varies significantly across modern programming environments.
 In ecosystems like Julia, rigorous numerical verification is highly advanced due to packages like `IntervalArithmetic.jl`, which offer native, highly optimized implementations of set-based interval calculations.
 Conversely, the Python scientific computing ecosystem lacks a unified, standard-compliant library that matches these capabilities.

 Existing Python frameworks generally fall short of modern standards.
 Legacy packages like `pyinterval` provide basic interval representations but are no longer actively maintained and lack structural alignment with the unified specifications outlined in the modern IEEE 1788 framework.
 More recent libraries, such as `IntvalPy`, focus heavily on specialized interval linear systems, visualization, and classical or Kaucher interval arithmetic; however, they do not implement the complete IEEE 1788.1-2017 decoration subsystem.
 Without automated, exception-free decoration propagation (`com`, `dac`, `def`, `trv`, `ill`), these tools cannot dynamically monitor mathematical continuity or domain validity across multi-stage function evaluations.
 This leaves Python researchers without an accessible, out-of-the-box option that delivers both hardware-enforced numeric containment and rigorous execution-state tracking. `decoint` explicitly fills this gap, providing a streamlined, standard-aligned interface designed to meet the demands of modern computational science.

+The underlying computational pipeline operates through a strict three-tier hierarchy:

+1. **The Rounding Layer:** At the lowest level, the library abstracts directed rounding through specialized, decoupled primitive operations (e.g., `sin_up` and `sin_down`).
+Each primitive explicitly configures a local, isolated `gmpy2` context, modifying the underlying GNU MPFR rounding flags to guarantee directed truncation towards positive or negative infinity respectively, without altering the user's global runtime environment.
+2. **The Interval Function Wrappers:** Built above the primitive rounding layer, these wrappers handle algorithmic transformations across non-monotonic function domains.
+When evaluating an interval, the wrapper isolates the critical points, boundaries, and global extrema (maximum and minimum bounds) over the target subset, resolving numerical edge cases securely before returning a raw bounded `Interval`.
+3. **The DecoratedInterval Function Wrappers:** Operating at the highest tier, this wrapper intercepts the evaluated arithmetic to analyze the function's structural characteristics over the input domain.
+By dynamically parsing the tracking history for domain violations, mathematical discontinuities, poles, or infinite boundaries, this layer determines and appends the correct standard decoration status post-calculation.

+# Research Impact Statement

+`decoint` provides immediate utility to numerical analysis and validation workflows by enabling reproducible, error-bounded calculations directly within standard Python research scripts.
+By exposing clear community-readiness signals, including comprehensive unit testing against IEEE-defined edge cases and structural execution tracking, the package offers a baseline tool for verifying the stability of loss functions, chaotic differential equations, and global minimization routines in academic environments.

+# AI Usage Disclosure

+Generative artificial intelligence tools were utilized during the development of this project for automated code review, debugging assistance, and manuscript copy editing.
+All core code implementations, mathematical logic, and final manuscript content were comprehensively reviewed, verified, and finalized by the human author to ensure complete accuracy and adherence to standards.

+# Acknowledgements

+The author acknowledges the IEEE 1788 working group for establishing the foundational software and specifications that enabled this project.